shamak24/Keeper/README.md

 ## 🚀 Features

 - 📄 Displays a list of static notes
-- 🧠 Notes are stored in a local JavaScript file
+- 🧠 Notes are rendered through useState and gets deleted after refreshing
-- ❌ No input or editing of notes
+- ✔️ input or deletion of notes
-- 🌐 No backend or database connectivity
+- 🌐 No backend or database connectivity (Notes are not stored permanently)
 - ⚛️ Built using React and functional components

 ## 🚀 Getting Started